Inner Harbor, Syracuse: Chronology of development

-The central waterway appears on the area's U.S. Geological Survey topographical map from 1939 labelled as the Barge Canal Terminal, so called because it served as a dead-end southerly spur -- through Onondaga Lake -- off of the Erie Canal, after that system's 1918 modernization and re-routing.
+The central waterway appears on the area's U.S. Geological Survey topographical map from 1939 labelled as the Barge Canal Terminal, so called because it served as a dead-end southerly spur—through Onondaga Lake—off of the Erie Canal, after that system's 1918 modernization and re-routing.
 An older 1895 topographical map shows the naturally winding course of Onondaga Creek had by then been partially straightened in the district, but not exactly along the modern footprint.

 Much of the acreage surrounding the water was developed by the Thirties for storage tank farms for fossil fuels.
 Gasoline, diesel/fuel oil, and other refined products were at first delivered by barge, and later by pipeline.

 The area was first publicly targeted for redevelopment in June 1988.
 At that time, the phrase "Inner Harbor" was borrowed from Baltimore, Maryland, and first applied in Syracuse when Robert Congel of The Pyramid Companies drafted a district-wide framework with then-Syracuse Mayor Thomas G. Young for the gradual, public-private transformation of all of Oil City.
-Since that time, the most notable completions have been focused at Pyramid's Destiny USA mall on the north end, and at significant redevelopment of old factory buildings in Franklin Square on the south end, where Pyramid was also involved.
+Since that time, the most notable completions have been focused at Pyramid's Destiny USA mall on the north end, and significant redevelopment of old factory buildings in Franklin Square on the south end, where Pyramid was also involved.

 Some of the fossil fuel tank farms were relocated under the city's eminent domain pressure to a new campus in the Town of Van Buren, off Herman Road, near the Thruway.
 That left large swaths of vacant, post-industrial acreage in the center of the zone.
 Some of this has been put to work as overflow parking for the mall.
 But, as for the rest, progress has been much slower than originally anticipated.

 At the start, the Inner Harbor's only organic, native activity of any note was serving as home base for a substantial state canal maintenance facility, which historically included state-operated manufacture of its own fleet of various work boats.

 In July 1993, the harbor area saw ground broken on that part of the Onondaga Creekwalk passing through.
 Expected completion was October 1993.
-The area would eventually qualify as a scenic waterfront park with the addition of park amenities and event facilities -- including an overlook platform and amphitheater, and a sand beach volleyball court.
+The area would eventually qualify as a scenic waterfront park with the addition of park amenities and event facilities—including an overlook platform and amphitheater, and a sand beach volleyball court.

 From May 1998 into 1999, the U.S. Army Corps of Engineers was commissioned to hydraulically dredge the entire waterway.
 At the time, it was reported to have not been done for 28 years.
 Up to 60,000 cubic yards of sediment were allowed to slowly settle out from a slurry pumped into a system of dikes established alongside Van Rensselaer south of West Hiawatha.